mindspore-ai/docs/docs/mindpandas/docs/source_en/index.rst

 Future Goals
 ----------------

-The initial version of MindPandas contains 100+ APIs，such as DataFrame, Series, Groupby and Other classes, and will add support for more APIs and efficient data flow.
+The initial version of MindPandas contains 100+ APIs, which can be divided into four classes, DataFrame, Series, GroupBy and Other.
+MindPandas will support more APIs and provide efficient data flow.

 Typical scenarios using MindPandas
 ---------------------------------------